awsdocs/amazon-eks-user-guide/doc_source/choosing-instance-type.md

 When choosing between instance types that are supported by Amazon EKS, consider the following capabilities of each type\.
 + **Number of instances in a node group** – In general, fewer, larger instances are better, especially if you have a lot of Daemonsets\.
 Each instance requires API calls to the API server, so the more instances you have, the more load on the API server\.
 + **Operating system** – Review the supported instance types for [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html), [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html), and [http://aws.amazon.com/bottlerocket/faqs/](http://aws.amazon.com/bottlerocket/faqs/)\.
-Before creating Windows instances, review [Windows support](windows-support.md)\.
+Before creating Windows instances, review [Enabling Windows support for your Amazon EKS cluster](windows-support.md)\.
 + **Hardware architecture** – Do you need x86 or Arm?
 You can only deploy Linux on Arm\.
 Before deploying Arm instances, review [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami)\.
 Do you need instances built on the Nitro System \([Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) or [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html#ec2-nitro-instances)\) or that have [Accelerated](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html) capabilities?
 If you need accelerated capabilities, you can only use Linux with Amazon EKS\.
 + **Maximum number of pods** – Since each pod is assigned its own IP address, the number of IP addresses supported by an instance type is a factor in determining the number of pods that can run on the instance\.
 To manually determine how many pods an instance type supports, see [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](#determine-max-pods)\.
 **Note**